divs-2018/CMPT300-a0/README.md

 ## String manipulation, SHSLL, SHDLL implementation in C

 ## To run the program
-In directory for each program, using terminal script to
+In directory for each program, use terminal script to
 ### Compile
  ###` make